GDPHMediaLab/FedDUS/README.md

 # FedDUS:

-For the paper "ung Tumor Segmentation on CT Images Through Federated Semi-supervised with dynamic update strategy".
+For the paper "ung Tumor Segmentation on CT Images Through Federated Semi-supervised with Dynamic Update Strategy".

 ### Main Developers